Bedford Park Festival 2020

-You can vote for your favourite photographs in each of eight categories here, and choose the photograph you like best in the whole competition as well.
-A donation of £2.00 to the Bedford Park Festival charities to exercise your vote would be much appreciated.
-You can do that here.
+People were able to vote for their favourite photographs in each of eight categories and choose the photograph they liked best in the whole competition as well.

-The art work in the Summer Exhibition is for sale.
+The art work in the Summer Exhibition is always for sale, tpo raise money for charity.
 To buy a piece of original art, get in touch with Miriam Morris by email at: firstname.lastname@example.org.
-You can also vote for your favourite piece of art in the exhibition.

 Talk by Mark Fox on Frank Matcham, who designed the Chiswick Empire

-Coming up on Monday 22 June is a talk by Mark Fox about Frank Matcham, the great theatre designer who was so prolific in Victorian and Edwardian times that he set the image of how a theatre should be until the present day.
+Mark Fox, Chairman of the Frank Matcham Society, gave a talk about Frank Matcham, the great theatre designer who was so prolific in Victorian and Edwardian times that he set an image of how a theatre should be which has lasted until the present day.

 Among the many theatres he designed, all over Britain, was the Chiswick Empire.
 Mark has done some new research into our theatre, which was knocked down in the 1950s, which he presents in his talk to mark the centenary of Frank Matcham’s death.
-This talk has been produced by The Chiswick Calendar and will be available to listen to from 7.00pm on Monday 22 June.
+This talk has been produced by The Chiswick Calendar.

 Bedford Park Virtual Open Gardens

-Take a tour of some of the best kept gardens in the neighbourhood, for inspiration, or just out of sheer nosiness!
-Sunday 14 June 2020, 11:00 to Sunday 28 June 2020.
-The Open Gardens can be enjoyed in photos and video on Flickr and Instagram: a garden will be revealed each day from June 14th.
+The Open Gardens could be enjoyed in photos and video on Flickr and Instagram: a different garden was revealed each day over a period of a week.
 The garden pictured above belongs to Di in Queen Anne’s Grove.

 Silent Auction of Gifts and Promises

-Friday 12 June 2020, 18:00 to Sunday 28 June 2020.
-Bid for something in the Gifts and Promises Auction.
-There’s everything from Christmas puddings to dog walking sessions. have a look here.
+Friday 12 June 2020, 18:00 to Sunday 28 June 2020, Chiswick people could bid for something in the Gifts and Promises Auction.
+There was everything from Christmas puddings to dog walking sessions.

 And much, much more …